 NOTE: If you are short on time, watch the video and complete this See, Think, Wonder activity: What did you notice?
-What did the story make you think about?
-What would you want to learn more about?
+What did you think about?
+What did it make you wonder?

 SUMMARY